ArdiaD/AlphaBeta/README.md

 ## Description of Programs/Code

 - The file `run_install_packages.R` will install all dependencies (latest version), and should be run once prior to running other programs.
 - The file `run_results.R` will generate all tables and figures in the paper using the pseudo data sets.
-Be carefull as it will overwrite the content of the `output` folder.
+Be carefull as it will overwrite the content of the `outputs` folder.

 ### License for Code